Certificate of Children’s Creative Writing– New Course!

 The Resurgence of the Graphic Novel

-The popularity of graphic novels is at an all-time high with books by Raina Tegemeier (Guts, Smile, Drama, Sisters, Ghosts and the range of Babysitter Club books, originally by Ann M Martin) flying off the shelves.
+The popularity of graphic novels is at an all-time high, with books by Raina Tegemeier (Guts, Smile, Drama, Sisters, Ghosts and the range of Babysitter Club books, originally by Ann M Martin) flying off the shelves.

 Graphic novels are not a new concept, but their rising popularity with the 8 to 13-year-old market is novel.
 While not entirely mainstream, NPD Bookscan reports that comics and graphic novels have seen ‘compound annual unit sales growth of 15 per cent over the last three years, making it one of the highest growth categories in the trade book marketplace.’